valentin-fngr/SPT-LSA-ViT/README.md

 - [ ] Use register_buffer for the -inf mask in the Locality Self-Attention
 - [ ] Use warmup
 - [ ] Visualize Attention layers
+- [ ] Track scaling coefficient in attention using TensorBoard